UoB-COMSM0110/2024-group-11/README.md

 7. Quality Assurance Testers
 - I want the game development team to provide comprehensive test plans and test cases to ensure the stability, performance and user experience of the game is optimal.
 - I want to be able to use professional testing tools and automated test scripts to discover and report problems promptly.
-- I want the development team to actively respond to test feedback, fix discovered defects promptly and provide detailed test reports and records to track and verify problem resolution.
+- I want the development team to respond to test feedback, fix discovered defects promptly and provide detailed test reports and records to track and verify problem resolution.

 8. Community Managers
 - I want to build and maintain an active game community and promote communication, interaction and cooperation among players.